Comparing & Reviewing Commercial Embroidery Machines

-The differences in the top 5 Single Head Machines on the Market for 2018
+The differences in the top 5 Single Head Machines Updated for 2019

 Choosing the right commercial embroidery machine or monogramming machine to start your new business venture, or expand your existing one, can make a huge difference in your embroidery or monogramming business.

-For 2018, new updates have been made by the manufacturers and new features have been added to each brand.
+Updated for 2019, new updates have been made by each of the manufacturers and new features have been added to each brand.
 So, how do each of the following top commercial embroidery machines stack up against each other?

 Keep in mind that your business is living and growing.
 Even if you do not yet see a need for a specific feature, it’s possible that exact feature could have a huge impact as your business grows.